William Kissam Vanderbilt II: Residences

 In 1925, he traded the luxury yacht Eagle for ownership of Fisher Island, Florida, a place he used as a winter residence.
 He built a mansion complete with docking facilities for his yacht, a seaplane hangar, tennis courts, swimming pool, and an eleven-hole golf course.
 This home was called Alva Base and the architect was Maurice Fatio.
 In addition to this property, and his Long Island estate, Eagle's Nest, which was designed by Warren & Wetmore, Vanderbilt also owned a farm in Tennessee and Kedgwick Lodge, a hunting lodge designed for his father by architect Stanford White, on the Restigouche River in New Brunswick, Canada.

-Personal life
+Personal life and death

 In 1899, Vanderbilt married Virginia Graham Fair (1875–1935), a wealthy heiress whose father, James Graham Fair, had made a fortune in mining the famous Comstock Lode.
 They spent their honeymoon at the Idle Hour estate but disaster struck when fire broke out and the mansion burned to the ground.
 Before their separation and divorce, Vanderbilt and his wife had a son and two daughters, the younger of whom was named for his sister: